 FAQ: Temporary Disability Insurance

 Temporary Disability Insurance provides cash benefits to workers who suffer an illness, injury, or other disability that prevents them from working, and wasn’t caused by their job.
+In addition, if your healthcare provider certifies that you are unable to work because you were diagnosed with COVID-19 or are at high risk for COVID-19 due to an underlying health condition, you may be eligible for Temporary Disability benefits.
 Most employers in New Jersey are required to have Temporary Disability Insurance for their employees.

 - You can apply online, which is the easiest way to apply for benefits.
 Once you submit your application, you will get immediate confirmation that we received it.